 Eirik Hovden, Waqf in Zaydī Yemen.
 Legal theory, Codification and Local Practice, “Studies in Islamic Law and Society”, Leiden: Brill, 2019.

-Eirik Hovden and Johann Heiss (In print) “Zaydī theology popularized: a hailstorm hitting the heterodox”, in Cultures of Eschatology, vol. 1: Worldly Empires and Scriptural Authorities in Medieval Christian, Islamic, and Buddhist Communities.
+Eirik Hovden and Johann Heiss “Zaydī theology popularized: a hailstorm hitting the heterodox”, in Cultures of Eschatology, vol. 1: Worldly Empires and Scriptural Authorities in Medieval Christian, Islamic, and Buddhist Communities.
 Ed.
 Veronika Wieser, Vincent Eltschinger, Johann Heiss.
-DeGruyter, 2019.
+DeGruyter, 2020.
+(Open access)

 Eirik Hovden.
 “Sanaa.
 Dynastienes kamparena i et splittet land” in Brennpunkt Midtøsten.
 Byene som prisme.
 Ed.
 Nils Buitenschøn and Rania Maktabi.
 Oslo: Universitetsforlaget, 2018.